WSU-kduncan/ceg3120-cicd-Anna-Crafton/README.md

 I used AWS to host an EC2 Instance to run an image from.
 Ubuntu was used to connect to the server.

-Diagram of project
+# Missing Diagram of Project
-[If applicable] What is not working in this project

 # Stuff that is not working.